 TfN is committed to promoting Diversity and Inclusion across all areas of its business, which includes people leading the organisation and people working in it.
-A Diversity Action group, comprising officer representatives who report into Senior Management Team, which in turn reports to Operating Board, is in place to help promote understanding across the organisation and legal compliance.
+A Diversity Action group, comprising officer representatives who report into Senior Management Team, which in turn reports to Operating Business Board (OBT), is in place to help promote understanding across the organisation and legal compliance.

-A risk has been identified and managed on the Corporate Risk Register - namely that TfN is unable to provide the "One Voice" for the North in relation to the Strategic Investment Priorities and Policy positions.
+A risk has been identified and managed on the Corporate Risk Register - namely that TfN may not work effectively as a partnership in relation to delivery of the STP vision ambitions and strategic transport investment priorities.

-The risk mitigations have been effective and TfN has provided the "One Voice" for the North, for example in relation to Avanti service performance, HS2, Network North and ticket office closures.
+The risk mitigations have been effective and TfN has continued to enable Members to be clear on priorities for the North; for example, during 2024/25, in relation to Avanti service performance, and Northern Trains' performance.